klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.contract.md

 **Parameters**

-Parameters of any method depend on the smart contracts methods, defined in the JSON interface.
+Parameters of any method that belongs to this smart contract, defined in the JSON interface.

 **Return Value**